UniversalDependencies/docs/_u-overview/morphology.md

 Lemmas are typically determined by language-specific dictionaries and lexica.
 In contrast, the part-of-speech tags and grammatical properties are taken from two universal inventories defined below.

-Unlike in various language-specific tagsets, the universal tags and features do not include means to mark _fusion words_ (a word that is result of merging two other words, which are syntactically independent and belong to different parts of speech):
+Unlike in various language-specific tagsets, the universal tags and features do not include means to mark _fused words_ (a word that is result of merging two other words, which are syntactically independent and belong to different parts of speech):
 Czech _dělals (dělal + jsi_ ... main verb + auxiliary); _proň (pro + něj_ ... preposition + pronoun);
 German _zum (zu + dem_ ... preposition + article);
 Spanish _dámelo (da + me + lo_ ... verb + clitics) etc.
-The only truly general approach to fusion words is to apply a language-specific processing step that will split tokens into syntactic words where necessary.
-Every syntactic word will then get its own part-of-speech tag and features.
+The only truly general approach to fused words in UD is to exploit the distinction between tokens and (syntactic) words, and to apply a language-specific processing step that splits tokens into syntactic words where necessary.
+Every syntactic word then gets its own part-of-speech tag and features.
 See also <a href="tokenization.html">Tokenization</a> and
 <a href="../../format.html">Format</a>.

 ## Lemmas

-The `LEMMA` field should contain the canonical or base form of the word, such as the form typically found in dictionaries.
+The `LEMMA` field should contain the canonical or base form of the word, which is the form typically found in dictionaries.
+If a language is agglutinative, this is typically the form with no inflectional affixes; in fusional languages, the lemma is usually the result of a language-particular convention.
 If the lemma is not available, an underscore ("`_`") can be used to indicate its absence.

 At present, treebanks have considerable leeway in interpreting what "canonical or base form" means.
+Except perhaps in rare cases of suppletion, one form should be the chosen as the lemma of a verb, noun, determiner, or pronoun paradigm.
+The lemma of adjectives and adverbs should be the positive form (in languages with comparative and superlative forms).
+The lemma does not remove derivational morphology, so the lemma of [en] _organizations_ is _organization_ not _organize_ (nor _organ_).
 In general, a canonical form should collapse inflectional and minor orthographic/spelling variation (such as casing, accents/diacritics, and typos).
 In the lemma field, some treebanks may choose to aggressively normalize spelling variation that may reflect dialect or authorial style.